SEO, Yes or No?

 If you havent already seen the video below, I suggest you check it out.
 You’ll be pleasantly suprised.

-With jokes and playfulness to match many different tastes, this video racked up almost 5 million views within the initial 90 days.
+Jokes and playfulness to match many different tastes.
+This video racked up almost 5 million views within the initial 90 days.

 But the viral movie wasn’t pure chance.
 The entire thing has been carefully orchestrated.
 Don’t get caught up purely on the view count though.
-You are still able to be successful without trying to chase the same numbers, if you break down exactly what these guys did in their quest for a successful launch.
+You are still able to be successful without trying to chase the same numbers.
+You can break down exactly what these guys did in their quest for a successful launch.

 To put it simply, video is the ideal format for telling stories.
-It’s possible to link with a consumer and set a powerful emotional connection with your audience via using movie, more so than any other content format.
+It’s possible to link with a consumer and set a powerful emotional connection.
+Videos do this more so than any other content format.